-Media entities are major factors in promoting bubbles.
+Media entities are significant factors in promoting bubbles.
 Important issues regarding the investment instruments are left out.
 For example, the gains that are mentioned are pre-tax gains.
 Secondly, in the stock market, while insider trading allows those with the most assets to take returns from lower asset investors, the average return is quoted as if that return is available to everyone.
-Because of yield disparity, where the insiders take most the gains, this is inaccurate.
+Because of yield disparity, where the insiders make most the gains, this is inaccurate.

 Previous Research into Media Control